xabuloes/butler.js/README.md

  - Usage on your phone by using a that supports speech recognition (e.g. Google Chrome for Android)
  - Usage as a stationary home system (e.g. on a Raspberry Pi equipped with microphones and speakers), so you have an omnipresent assistant in your room(s)

+## Compatibility

+It is required to use a browser that supports speech recognition (Vanilla Firefox does not work at the moment, please use Google Chrome).
+Additional requirements are a permanent internet connection, a microphone (simple & cheap will do it, for using butler.js as a home assistant, i.e. installing it in a room, more expensive conference microphones should be used for solid speech recognition, even from the distance) and speakers for audio output.

+At the moment, there are CORS problems with certain commands (e.g. "How long do I need to <destination>?", which is using the Google Directions API), so you need to configure your browser's CORS behaviour to allow all REST retrievals (for Chrome use [this](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi)).

 ## Usage

 butler.js is a stand alone JavaScript web application that can be hosted on every kind of web server.

-It is required to use a browser that supports speech recognition (Vanilla Firefox does not work at the moment, please use Google Chrome).
-Additional requirements are a permanent internet connection, a microphone (simple & cheap will do it, for using butler.js as a home assistant, i.e. installing it in a room, more expensive conference microphones should be used for solid speech recognition, even from the distance) and speakers for audio output.

 For using it, checkout the master branch and follow the instructions above: